Neha/develop-your-first-CLI-workshop/session-0/Intro.md

 ## CLI - Command Line Interface

+"CLI means interacting with a computer program where the user issues commands to the program in the form of successive lines of text"

-CLI is very popular way to the tasks.
-Almost everything has CLI.
-You can run the CLI from the terminal and they register or save in the bin folder of node_module.
+CLI is very popular way to do the tasks.
+You can create the CLI of most of the tasks.
+You run the CLI from the terminal , you can publish your CLI as an NPM package too.
+They register or save in the bin folder of node_module.

-### What is in CLI

-Javascript code

 ## Best Practice of CLI

 - Error should be clear.
 - Should be interactive.
+- Should have shortcuts.

 ## What we will be building?